Neurogenic Bladder in Children

 What is a neurogenic bladder?

-Neurogenic bladder may also be called neuropathic bladder.
-Normally, the muscles and nerves of the urinary system work together to hold urine in the bladder and then release it at the appropriate time.
-Nerves carry messages from the bladder to the brain and from the brain to the muscles of the bladder telling them either to tighten or release.
-In a neurogenic bladder, the nerves that are supposed to carry these messages do not work properly, essentially paralyzing the bladder.
+Neurogenic bladder is a general term for bladder problems caused by nerve damage.
+Normally, the muscles and nerves of the urinary system work together to hold urine in the bladder and then release it at the right time.
+Nerves carry messages from the bladder to the brain and from the brain to the bladder muscles.
+These messages tell the bladder muscles either to tighten or release.
+In a neurogenic bladder, the nerves that are supposed to carry these messages don’t work properly.
+This has the effect of paralyzing the bladder.

 What causes neurogenic bladder?

-In children a neurogenic bladder may be secondary to a birth defect or it may be acquired as the result of a different problem.
+In children a neurogenic bladder may be caused by a birth defect.
+Or it may happen later because of a different problem.
 The following are some of the most common causes of neurogenic bladder:

 Spina bifida.
 A defect that occurs during early fetal development.
 The defect consists of incomplete bony closure of the spinal cord through which the spinal cord may or may not protrude.